meltano/hub/static/markdown/tap-target-maintenance.md

 ## Common Patterns

-Since Singer is only a spec (see Meltano's [Singer Spec docs](http://localhost:8080/singer/docs#singer-spec)) for how data should be formatted and passed between connectors there have become many common patterns, tools, and SDKs to help speed the process up.
+Since Singer is a primarily a specification for data formatting and transfer(see Meltano's [Singer Spec docs](http://localhost:8080/singer/docs#singer-spec)) there have become many common patterns, tools, and SDKs to help build connectors and pipelines more efficiently.

 #### [singer-io](https://github.com/singer-io)

 - Mostly from scratch implementations, using the [singer-python](https://github.com/singer-io/singer-python) library for some shared methods
 - Commonly have most of the code in the module's `__init__.py` file with a `main` method
-- Logic for parsing cli inputs uses argparse and is required by every connector
+- Logic for parsing CLI inputs uses argparse and is required by every connector
 - A `REQUIRED_CONFIG_KEYS` list to validate required config values
 - Dependencies are usually in the setup.py vs in requirements.txt
 - Very few target examples because they we're originally built to always send data to the [Stitch](https://www.stitchdata.com/) service with [target-stitch](https://github.com/singer-io/target-stitch)
 - Usually unit tests are limited
-- The developer needs to know internal rules like when its safe to write state messages or how to handle ACTIVATE_VERSION messages
+- The developer needs to know internal rules like when its safe to write state messages or how to handle advanced features like `ACTIVATE_VERSION` messages
 - The `catalog` input file was originally called `properties` so some will accept either
 - [Getting started guide](https://github.com/singer-io/getting-started)
 - [tap template](https://github.com/singer-io/singer-tap-template)

 #### [Meltano Singer SDK](https://sdk.meltano.com/en/latest/) Based Connectors

 A software development kit that abstracts many of the challenges of building Singer connectors so the developer doesn't need to know about them and also provides accelerators to speed up the process of writing a new connector.
 See the [Meltano SDK](https://sdk.meltano.com/en/latest/) docs for more details.
 Example of some features:

 - cookiecutter templates to seed a connector repo
 - manages translating records into Singer spec compliant messages
 - methods for common API functionality (i.e. parent child relationships, pagination, retry, post processing, etc.)
 - methods for common SQL functionality
+- native support for advanced features such as BATCH messaging and the ACTIVATE_VERSION sync strategy
 - default unit tests
 - additional features for testing, printing config metadata,